copious-world/release-lite/README.md

 This revision adds the command line programs, but leaves the old export classes alone.
 A short roadmap is being followed for a short time to aid the installation and testing of other packages.
 The effort should result in a slightly more useful set of tools for starting up servers that are part of a cluster to run a usefull web concern.
 Initially, the plan is to just get things up and running after having taken down previous invokations of the services.
 One can find out more about the services elsewhere.

-This version adds the beginnings of the command language which deals with working with a number of machines known by IP address and their assignd names that are only known through this utility; that is, this is not DNS.
+This version adds the beginnings of the command language which deals with working with a number of machines known by IP address and their assigned names that are only known through this utility; that is, this is not DNS.

 ## command line utilities